A minor modification of this page was done: 14 Feb. 2009

 3d.)
 R. Arena, "Réflexions sur l'analyse sismondienne de la formation des prix"; Revue économique, 01, 1982. pp.132-149

 To give you a starting idea what this alternative approach to uncovering the true nature of our economy is all about, below are some of its tenets.
 These are all deductively determined in terms of three high level axioms; but unlike all the other approaches from the earliest pamphleteers till modern theoreticians (with the possible exception of Sismondi), it doesn't take an existing economy as point of departure.
 Instead, its axioms derive from the pre-analytical position, of how an economy would be organized if it did not yet exist at all.
-In other words, how a hypothetical society with the knowledge of modern human beings, but simply living of the land and obtaining its standard of living from Nature, would organize an economy to add to its existing living standard with a minimum of waste (in supra-economic terms).
-These additions would thereby necessarily have to be valued in terms, identical to the values of the natural provisions currently being enjoyed, for otherwise they could not be added as such; which means that any notionally expressed values of the contemplated system, would have to annihilate one another at the point of its fruits becoming additional to a currently enjoyed standard of living.
+In other words, how a hypothetical society with the knowledge of modern human beings, but simply living of the land and obtaining its standard of living from Nature, would organize an economy to add to its existing living standard with a minimum of waste (in supra-economic terms; i.e. not only a waste of endogenous outputs, but of exogenously located inputs as well).
+These additions to output would thereby necessarily have to be valued in terms identical to the values of the natural provisions currently being enjoyed, for otherwise they could not be added as such; which means that any notionally expressed values of the contemplated system, would have to annihilate one another at the point of its fruits becoming additional to a currently enjoyed standard of living.

-The essence of the above epitome is that humanity, its motives and utilities, and of course natural resources, exist exogenous to the economic system of its creation.
-So with the economy strictly a
+The essence of the above epitome is that humanity, its sense of justice, motives, and utilities, and of course natural resources, can be expressed to exist exogenous to the economic system of its creation.
+And accordingly, the economy becomes strictly a set of

-means to an exogenous end, being subject to and driven by exogenous impulses, whereby determinate economic own-values by definition are ruled out; their very annihilation instead determines what these values had been, thus making its economics non-deterministic.
-Or, to put it mathematically, the macroeconomy's determinant matrix, though the inverse of its supply matrix, is non-contemporaneous with the former, complex, and incompatible with fixed-coefficient micro values; the latter in its terms are indeterminate in time, whose unit of account is elastic due to its value being induced exogenously, and only become determinate bit by bit over time.
-The cardinal economic question is under what conditions do these non-fixed in time coefficients fulfill their determinant task; and which kind of, if any, intervention is required for its optimality.
+means to exogenously situated ends, being subject to and driven by the above indicated exogenous impulses, whereby determinate economic own-values by definition are ruled out; their very annihilation, instead will be determining what these values had been, thus making the economy from its inner core outward socially determined and its economics non-deterministic.
+Or, to put it in formal (mathematic) terms: the macroeconomy's determinant matrix, although still being the inverse of its supply matrix, not only isn't contemporaneous with the latter, but it is complex and incompatible with fixed-coefficient micro values.
+This makes supply coefficients indeterminate in time, whose unit of account moreover is elastic due to its value being induced exogenously; and only becoming determinate endogenously through demand, not through the demand for money, but for final output bit by bit over time.
+The cardinal economic question becomes, under what conditions do these non-fixed-in-time coefficients fulfill their determinant task; and which kind of, if any, intervention is required for its optimality.

-General equilibrium modeling on the other hand, through base assertions of micro values that are endogenously fixed as "real" in time, not only defines away the possible existence of a higher level truth, but turns the entire process into a trivial tautology.
-An integrated falsifiable theory of the unit of account's value would be required, prior to modeling in its terms.
+General equilibrium modeling on the other hand, through base assertions of micro values in terms of utility that are endogenously fixed as "real" in time, not only defines away the possible existence of a higher level truth, turning the entire process into a trivial tautology without any clarification potential, but also can be shown to play loose and fast with our innate sense of justice as far as a determining utility principle is concerned.
+At a minimum an integrated falsifiable theory of the unit of account's value would be required, prior to any modeling done in its terms; which happens to remain sorely missing in economics' approaches of any persuasion.

-If this alternate methodology is not only logically valid at a high level of generality, but also relevant in uncovering during "normal" times obfuscated economic consequences (read: outside of crises, when it doesn't seem to matter in the least whether values are determinate or not); virtually the entire body of orthodoxy and a substantial portion of heterodox thought would be rendered inferior and suspect, by being mutually exclusive.
-So here goes...
+If this alternate methodology to get to the bottom of how our economy works is not only logically valid at a high level of generality, but also relevant in uncovering during "normal" times obfuscated economic consequences (read: outside of crises, when it doesn't seem to matter in the least whether values are determinate or not); virtually the entire body of orthodoxy as well as a substantial portion of heterodox thought would be rendered inferior and suspect, by being mutually exclusive.

-2. The optimal distribution of income has a pure economic meaning, and is not pushed away into some irrelevant ethical realm; as the consequence of a rising inequality in remuneration, while merely asset inflationary for some, diminishes real terms living standard achievability for the rest.
+2. The optimal distribution of income has a pure economic meaning, and is not pushed away into some irrelevant ethical realm; as the consequence of a rising inequality in remuneration, while merely asset-inflationary for some, diminishes living standard achievability in real terms for the rest of the population.
 Money is no longer neutral.

-3. Monetary phenomena as well as the nature of capital are derived from axioms rather than inductively determined; imparting a quantum leap advancement over the Keynesian critique of money-neutral (neo-)classical economics, through allowing comprehensive theories of inflation, growth, and profit.
+3. Monetary phenomena as well as the nature of capital are derived from axioms rather than inductively determined; this imparts a quantum leap advancement over the Keynesian critique of money-neutral (neo-)classical economics, through allowing comprehensive theories of inflation, growth, and profit.

-4. As a "true" economic system, it is able to unify all its micro with its macro principles, whereby it refutes "the whole is the sum of its parts" of conventional microeconomic theory; the parts having been identified as an agglomeration of abstractions yet in search of determinants, and in no position to be added up at any time.
+4. As a "true" economic system, it is able to unify all its micro with its macro principles, whereby it refutes "the whole is simply the sum of its parts" of conventional economic theory; the "parts" having been identified here as an agglomeration of abstractions yet in search of determinants, and so are in no position to be added up at any time.

-5. It is stimulated through direct spending and expertise underwritten "new" income, and not necessarily by the saving/investing of "old" income; as the latter may lead to a situation where claims to output far exceed that output, without such inflation being at all detectable by claim-holders in any economic fashion whatsoever.
+5. It is stimulated through direct spending and expertise underwritten "new" income, and not necessarily by the saving/investing of "old" income; as the latter may lead to a situation where claims to output have grown to far exceed that output, without such potential inflation being at all detectable by claim-holders in any economic fashion whatsoever.

-6. It allows a level of aggregate profit realization that is totally independent of the remuneration rate of wage earners, but results instead from the combination of [more or less ostentatious] lifestyles of profit earners and a decrease in unemployment.
+6. It allows a level of aggregate profit realization that is totally independent of the remuneration rate of wage earners, but could result instead from the combination of (more or less ostentatious) lifestyles of profit earners and a concomitant decrease in unemployment.

 7. It is vertically integrated, with the direct spending of profit income at the retail level, ex post "closing" all economic pursuits, which happens through ever diminishing numerically interlocking feedback loops; thus not only ruling out neat (ex ante fixed) econometric coefficients but a static determinacy as well, and whereby a multiplier of sorts enables the distribution of achieved growth in final output.

-8. It not only disregards any determinacy in its capital values and/or equity; but, by being designated as valid claims to an eventual share in economy transcendent standard of living, the economy is in debt to its claim-holders; whose resolution requires the means of others over time.
+8. It not only disregards any determinacy in its capital values and/or equity, but, by being designated as valid claims to an eventual share in economy-produced transcendent standard of living, its economic-claim receivers are in debt to the economy; whose systemic rebirth and continuation requires a timely, mutual resolution.
 This puts the validation of all economic activity into the realm of distribution, and not into the one of production; and makes the satiation for produced output, and not its unbounded wants, the ultimate determinant of economic well-being.

-8a.
-Therefore capitalism thought to be an own-value creating entity, is unable to produce an appropriatable surplus in its conventional meaning, (all financing being in fact deficit financing!) and becomes invalid; but its component free-enterprise, having humanistic criteria determining the rightful development of its "free" natural resources, remains very much valid indeed.
+8b.
+Therefore capitalism, or its alter ego finance, as thought to be an own-value creating entity, is unable to produce an appropriatable surplus in its conventional meaning of accumulated yet idle balances, (all financing being in fact deficit financing!) and becomes invalid; even though its component free-enterprise, having humanistic-judicial criteria determining the rightful development of its free natural resources, remains very much valid indeed.

 10. Not only is it ideologically neutral, but by enlarge it is also readily understandable to anyone of average intelligence; for, in spite of being non-deterministic, it is far easier to understand than conventional economics.

 If this all sounds interesting enough but you are still not sure it's not the work of a crank, why not download my translation of Sismondi's N.P.; that should be sufficiently informative to make up your mind one way or the other.
-If once having read Sismondi and thirsting for more, but you're unable to read beyond a smidgen of French, I was able to scan, OCR, and babelfish translate his "Essays in Political Economy" , so this too is available for download; with a proper translation perhaps to come later.
-Furthermore, a most favourable review of Sismondi's thoughts from a marxian perspective can be downloaded here.
+If once having read Sismondi and thirsting for more, but you're unable to read beyond a smidgen of French, I was able to scan, OCR, and translate his "Études sur l'Économie Politique", what now has become "Studies on Political Economy", so this too is available to be downloaded.
+Furthermore, a most favourable review of Sismondi's thoughts from a Marxian economics' perspective can be downloaded here.
+It is a Monograph of a Conference held December 1923, organized by the Society of Warsaw Economists in memory of the 150th anniversary of the birth of Sismondi by: HENRYK GROSSMAN: SIMONDE DE SISMONDI ET SES THÉORIES ÉCONOMIQUES.
+(UNE NOUVELLE INTERPRÉTATION DE SA PENSÉE.)
+Translated and with a Preface added by me.

 So to all you disgruntled economists out there, fed up with orthodox policy and crisis management agendas, but having been told ad nauseam that it takes a system to beat a system; this may just be it!